SmartIsrael/Water_Quality_Prediction/README.md

 These preprocessing steps prepare our water quality data for machine learning models.
 The data is now cleaned, split into training and testing sets, and scaled appropriately.
 This preprocessing pipeline ensures that our data is in the optimal format for training our neural network models, including those with L1 and L2 regularization.

+---

-3. Vanilla Model Implementor - Teniola Ajani
+2. Vanilla Model Implementor - Teniola Ajani

-   **Role:** Implement a baseline Neural network model with a simple architecture(no regularization or optimization techniques).
+   **Role:** Vanilla Model Implementation
+   - Built a baseline model with three layers: input layer (64 neurons), one hidden layer (32 neurons), and an output layer (1 neuron).
+   - Used ReLU activation for the input and hidden layers and sigmoid activation for the output layer for binary classification
+   - Trained the model for 100 epochs with 20% validation split and a batch size of 32.
+   - Achieved a test accuracy of [65.5%], but overfitting was observed, indicating the need for regularization.
+---

 4. L1 Regularization Implementor - Emmanuel Begati